And since snowdrops are the only flowers blooming right now, the bees are to be found there.

 Size, form, texture, contrast and colour: all can make a strong impact in your garden.

 Our gardens are usually lovely because my husband and I take good care of them.

 But there’s another reason we’re pleased: nothing we add costs us much.
 Some gardening tips to share:

 Divide mature plants.
 Hosta, hydrangea, phlox, bee balm — most perennials, in fact — may be divided within 2 to 4 years of planting, instantly creating more mature plants for other spaces in your garden.
-We got these green-and-white hosta from our neighbours’ garden and have divided them repeatedly in two years.
+We got these green-and-white hosta from our neighbours’ garden and have divided them repeatedly in subsequent years.

 Consider gift certificates.If you have a big anniversary and friends ask “What would you really like?”, suggest gift certificates from one centrally-located and reputable nursery.
 I never remember this until it’s too late.
-But with a few certificates, you could get a shrub, tree, or even garden furniture.
+But with a few certificates, you could get a shrub, a tree, or even garden furniture.

 Bargain.We had beautiful clematis plants at the farmhouse garden.
 Most were straggly-looking at the garden-centre, so we negotiated, got great deals and loved them back to health.

 Keep the good stuff.One of our most cherished pieces was a gift from friends: a cedar bench made especially for us.
 We’ve lived in three homes since then, and it always comes along.